c0c0n3/trixie-dotses/install-guides/mactop/apps.md

 Inkscape
 --------
-Install the Inkscape 0.91 Quartz build using [this DMG][inkscape-dmg].
+Install the Inkscape 0.91 native build using the DMG stashed away in the [draft release][inkscape-dmg].
 Then install [my configuration][inkscape-config].

 ###### Notes
-1. Inkscape native (Quartz) builds.
+1. Inkscape native builds.
 That's what you want.
-Much smoother drawing experience than an X11 build running with the old X11 on OS X.
-(Which you'll have to install, BTW; it doesn't ship with OS X anymore.)
+Much smoother drawing experience than an X11 build running with X11 on macOS.
+(BTW you'll have to install Quartz to run an X11 build of Inkscape since the old X11 doesn't ship with macOS anymore.)
 2. Inkscape 0.92.
-Not yet available through Cask.
-If you feel adventurous you can cruft together your own GTK3/Quartz installation, [read this] [inkscape]!
+Available through Cask but it's the X11 build.
+In fact, the formula just installs the official DMG for macOS from Inkscape which is still based on X11.
+If you feel adventurous you can cruft together your own GTK3 native installation, [read this][inkscape]!
-3. Inkscape 0.91 Quartz DMG.
-I'm saving the only DMG that worked for me in `extras` cos it's no longer available from `osxmenu`.
-It's the only one pre-configured with a dark theme.
+3. Inkscape 0.91 DMG.
+Saved to a [draft release][inkscape-dmg] cos it's no longer available from `osxmenu`.
+It's the only native build with macOS integration and dark theme that worked for me.

 Rclone